chicio/chicio.github.io/_posts/2017-12-07-physically-base-rendering-introduction.md

 * normal: this component is a classical normal map of the surface

 What results can you achieve suing PBR?
 These are two example images: the first one is taken from my physically based spectral path tracing engine [Spectral Clara Lux Tracer](https://github.com/chicio/Spectral-Clara-Lux-Tracer "Spectral Clara Lux Tracer") and the second one is taken from PBRT, the physically based engine described in the book ["Physically based rendering: from theory to implementation" by M. Pharr, W. Jakob, G. Humphreys](https://www.pbrt.org "Physically based rendering: from theory to implementation by M. Pharr, W. Jakob, G. Humphreys").

 {% include blog-lazy-image.html description="pbr examples" width="1050" height="450" src="/assets/images/posts/pbr-introduction-examples.jpg" %}

-How coooool are these images???? :sunglasses:
+How cool are these images???? :sunglasses:
 We are at the end of the introduction.
 I hope now it is at least clear what is PBR :relaxed:!!
 See you for other stuff about computer graphics and PBR :blush:.